jorgebucaran/hyperapp/docs/tutorial.md

 ])
 ```

-What you see on the page should be exactly the same as before, because we haven't
+What you see on the page should be exactly the same as before, because we haven’t
 changed what `view` returns.
 Using basic functional composition, we were able to make
-the code a bit more manageable, and that's the only difference.
+the code a bit more manageable, and that’s the only difference.

 ## State <a name="state"></a>

 With all that view logic broken out in separate functions, `view` is starting to look like
 plain _data_.
 The next step is to fully separate data from the view.
-It's time to use
+It’s time to use
 the `init` property.
 Set it to this plain data object:

 ```js